Chester General rail crash: Course of events

-The trains involved were all written off and a section of the station roof was damaged and consequently removed.
+All trains involved were all written off and a section of the station roof was damaged and consequently removed.

 Causes

-The first eight wagons were equipped with the vacuum brake but the pipes had not been connected.
-The train had run from Ellesmere Port as an unbraked freight train and stopped at Helsby, where it needed to reverse.
-The guard had forgotten to connect the vacuum pipes when the locomotive coupled up to the opposite end of the train, so that extra brake power was not available on the falling gradient into Chester.
-The driver had also omitted to carry out a brake test before departure.
+An inquiry found that human error was the contributing factor to the crash.
+On partially-fitted freight trains the first few wagons had their vacuum brake lines connected to the locomotive.
+This meant that when the engine braked these wagons also applied their brakes helping to stop the train.
+In the case of this crash, the train had run as an unbraked freight train from Helsby into Chester.
+This was because after leaving Ellesmere Port, the train had to stop at Helsby to reverse.
+The guard had forgotten to reconnect the vacuum pipe between locomotive and train when the locomotive coupled up to the opposite end of the train.
+As the extra brake power was not available on the falling gradient into Chester, the train was unable to stop as it entered the station.
+The driver had also omitted to carry out a brake test before departure from Helsby.